koficodes/US-immigration-pattern-ETL/README.md

  - dim_city
  - dim_temperature
  - dim_visa

+### Data Cleaning
+Temperature:
+ - rows with `null` average temeperature where removed
+ - data was filtered to cities in the US only
+ - duplicate city rows where also removed
+Immigration:
+ - city with `null` values are removed
+ - columns where renamed according to data model

+Airports:
+ - city with `null` values are removed
+ - rows with empy iata columns where removed
+ - data filtered to cities in the US only

+Demographics:
+- duplicate city rows where removed
+- columns where renamed according to data model

 ### Data Quality Checks

 After runing the pipeline two data quality checks are perfomed.